Alternative Paths

 - Social Work BSW

-Other majors similar to Dental Hygiene at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/
+There are other majors that share some overlapping elements with Dental Hygiene at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/

 - Biochemistry BS